How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 How does the health care system work in Indonesia?

-- Indonesia has a two-part health care system with public and private options.
+- Indonesia, like many countries, has a two-part health care system with public and private options.

-- More and more hospitals, clinics and medical facilities are being added in Indonesia.
+- Indonesia's healthcare system is developing solidly, with more and more hospitals, clinics and medical facilities being added.

-- The quality of care varies widely, with modern hospitals in major cities such as Jakarta, Bandung and Bali, and limited facilities in rural areas.
+- The quality of care still varies widely, though, with modern hospitals in large cities such as Jakarta, Bandung and on Bali, and more limited facilities in rural areas.

 - Access to medicine may be different from what you are used to.
-Some medicines that you get only by prescription in your home country can be picked up here and vice versa.
+Some medicines that you get in your home country only by prescription can be obtained here and vice versa.

-- In an emergency you can call 118, but the public healthcare system ambulances are not of the quality you would like, and in remote areas are even completely absent.
-So as an expat, it is wise to have the contact information of the nearest private clinic so they can send an ambulance.
+- In an emergency, you can call 118, but the ambulances through this public healthcare system are not of the quality you would like, and in remote areas are even completely absent.
+If you live in Indonesia, it is helpful to have the contact information of the nearest private clinic so they can send an ambulance.

 How does the public healthcare system work in Indonesia?

 - Indonesia has had a national health insurance program called Badan Penyelenggara Jaminan Sosial (BPJS) since 1968.
-This system is designed to provide universal health care and is supported by a national insurance program called Jaminan Kesehatan Nasional (JKN).
+This system is designed to provide health care for all and is supported by a national insurance program called Jaminan Kesehatan Nasional (JKN).

-- As an expat, you can use the public health care system, provided you can prove that you have lived in the country for at least 6 months.
+- As an expat or emigrant, you can usually take advantage of the public healthcare system, provided you can prove that you have lived in the country for at least a number of months (often at least 6).

-- Although the quality of care is slowly increasing, Indonesia is known for the low quality of the public health care system-for example, there are too few well-trained doctors and infant mortality is also high.
-Many good doctors from the public system trade their jobs for jobs in private healthcare in, for example, Singapore, Bangkok, Kuala Lumpur.
+- Although the quality of care is slowly increasing, Indonesia is known for the low quality of public health care.
+For example, there are too few well-trained doctors and infant mortality is also still high.
+Many good doctors from the public system exchange their jobs for jobs in private healthcare in, for example, Singapore, Bangkok, Kuala Lumpur.

 How does the private healthcare system work in Indonesia?

-- Expats generally choose private care because of more modern facilities, better hygiene and English-speaking doctors.
+- Expats and emigrants generally choose private care because of more modern facilities, better hygiene and English-speaking doctors.
 International hospitals such as Siloam and BIMC (Bali International Medical Center) are popular.

 - Yet private care also has limitations.